NEVED123/NEVED123/README.md

 ### Is object oriented programming any good?

-yes, until you create an abstract singleton decorator proxy factory factory to add two numbers (But cleverly!)
+yes, until you create an abstract singleton decorator proxy factory factory to add two numbers (but cleverly!)

 ### What do you do outside of programming?